bakame-php/aide/src/Error/README.md

 - `Cloak::THROW` will override the general behaviour and force throwing an exception if available
 - `Cloak::SILENT` will override the general behaviour and silence the error if it exists
 - `Cloak::OBEY` will comply with the environment behaviour.

+You can also give it a PSR compliant logger so that the error gets automatically logged.

 If you really need other fined grained error level you can still use the constructor as shown below: